hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_pod_identity.html.markdown

 * `namespace` - (Required) The namespace where the Pod Identity Exception should be created.

-* `pod_labels` - (Required) A map of Pod labels to match that Pod Identity Exception will take effect.
+* `pod_labels` - (Required) A map of Pod labels, the Pod Identity Exception will take effect only if Pod labels match.

 ## Timeouts